It's Pamela Anderson's moment, and she's taking her power back - KESQ

 “And it’s incredible because I didn’t realize — obviously, your voice, it’s a muscle, and so every day my voice is getting stronger and stronger to the point where I’m just looking behind me going, who’s singing like that?'”

-Anderson says she was first approached about the role 11 years ago but turned it down.
-Raising her kids without the help of a nanny, she said she didn’t want to leave her two sons at the time.
+Anderson says she was first approached about the role 11 years ago the timing wasn’t right.
+Raising her kids without the help of a nanny, she said she didn’t want to leave her two sons.

 “I couldn’t even imagine that was something I could do,” she said.
 “Especially with young kids.
 My kids were early teens at that time.”